-My last guests left for home (USA) yesterday and are probably still in transit – my thoughts go with them and I hope the airports there have cleared somewhat and are not so frightening as they appeared a few days ago.
+My last guests left for home (USA) yesterday and are probably still in transit.
+My thoughts go with them, and I hope the airports there have cleared somewhat and are not as frightening as they appeared a few days ago.

-Amr is taking down all the soft furnishings such as curtains etc all over the house, rolling up the carpets and giving the entire house a full clean from top to bottom.
-I am washing all these and then we will wrap them all up in plastic for the time being and put them away.
-It’s not as big a job as it sounds because long before there was any sign of coronavirus, our cleaning routine for years has been to spray and wipe down all door handles, light switches, toilet flushes, glass, metal, tiles and floors with undiluted vinegar anyway.
-Vinegar is stronger than Chlor when it comes to sanitation.
+Amr is taking down all the soft furnishings, such as curtains, all over the house, rolling up the carpets, and giving the entire house a full clean from top to bottom.
+I am washing all these, and then we will wrap them all up in plastic for the time being and put them away.
+It’s not as big a job as it sounds because, long before there was any sign of coronavirus, our cleaning routine for years has been to spray and wipe down all door handles, light switches, toilet flushes, glass, metal, tiles, and floors with undiluted vinegar anyway.
+Vinegar is stronger than chlorine when it comes to sanitation.
 So the only new precaution for us is the regular hand spraying.

 For our friends who don’t already know – Amr’s wife gave birth to his second son a few weeks ago.
-His big brother, Moaz aged 4, is not that pleased about it but slowly coming to terms with not being the center of attention any more 🙁
+His big brother, Moaz, aged 4, is not that pleased about it but is slowly coming to terms with not being the center of attention any more.

-I admit I am surprised at the level of awareness everyone I personally know, has about the virus and all are carrying their own hand sprays – the electrician and the air-con guy surprised me when they whipped out theirs before I produced ours 🙂
+I admit I am surprised at the level of awareness everyone I personally know, has about the virus, and all are carrying their own hand sprays.
+The electrician and the air-conditioning guy surprised me when they whipped out theirs before I produced ours.

-Government has sent all non-essential office workers home, flights are suspended til the end of March, except cargo flights.
-I had to go to the bank and all were wearing gloves and one man told me they have to wash their hands every two hours and keep using the hand spray in between as they are passing papers back and forth to clients for signatures etc.
+The Egyptian government has sent all non-essential office workers home; flights are suspended until the end of March, except cargo flights.
+I had to go to the bank, and all were wearing gloves, and one man told me they have to wash their hands every two hours and keep using the hand spray in between as they are passing papers back and forth to clients for signatures, etc.

-When I arrived at Cairo Airport it was the only airport where I had to fill out a form before getting off the plane detailing what countries I had been to over the last 3 weeks and my address plus a contact number for the next 3 weeks.
-I also had to put a tick or an x next to questions asking if I experienced any coronavirus symptom such as fever, headache etc. Then we were temperature screened before going though visa and customs.
-Over the last 3 weeks I have been through Cork, Dublin, New Orleans, Heathrow and Amsterdam airports without a check, question or temp screening.
-So, am I impressed with precautions being taken here?
-YES!
+When I arrived at Cairo Airport, on my way back to Egypt, it was the only airport where I had to fill out a form before getting off the plane detailing what countries I had been to over the last 3 weeks and my address plus a contact number for the next 3 weeks.
+I also had to put a tick or an x next to questions asking if I experienced any coronavirus symptoms such as fever, headache, etc. Then we were temperature screened before going through visa and customs.
+Over the last 3 weeks, I have been through Cork, Dublin, New Orleans, Heathrow, and Amsterdam airports without a check, question, or temperature screening.
+So, I am impressed with precautions being taken here

-Schools are closed, some kind of disinfectant was dropped from helicopters over Luxor around 3am this morning and trucks went through the streets doing the same.
-Coffee shops, if still open have to use disposable cups.
-Shopping Malls, clubs, pubs etc all ordered to close from 6pm to 7am.
+Schools are closed; some kind of disinfectant was dropped from helicopters over Luxor around 3 a.m. this morning, and trucks went through the streets doing the same.
+Coffee shops, if still open, have to use disposable cups.
+Shopping malls, clubs, pubs, etc. were all ordered to close from 6pm to 7am.